We stayed at Hofsas House Hotel as their guests in exchange for this review. All opinions remain our own.

 One of the most unique things about Hofsas House is the traditional Dutch doors.
 They are divided in half so that each half can open and close separately.
 They are convenient to open the top-half for air, light and the amazing views.

 The Hofsas House Hotel offers a variety of rooms, each decorated with different styles.
-Some have fireplaces, kitchens, private balconies, all have:
+Some have the classic electric fireplaces, kitchens, private balconies, all have:

 - On-Site Parking